codeforamerica/form-flow-starter-app/README.md

 ### Actions

-There are for types of actions that one can use.
+There are five types of actions that one can use.

 * `beforeSaveAction`
 * `onPostAction`
 * `crossFieldValidationAction`
 * `beforeDisplayAction`
+* `afterSaveAction`

 You can find more detailed information about each type of action in the Form Flow library's [readme](https://github.com/codeforamerica/form-flow#actions).

-#### ClearIncomeAmountsBeforeSaving
+#### UpdateIncomeAmountsBeforeSaving

 This action is a `beforeSaveAction` and is run after validation but before the data is stored in the database.
 The `UpdateIncomeAmountsBeforeSaving` will clear out any unused Income types, if they were updated.
 For example, a user fills out the income type page and submits values for their chosen input types.
-If they then decide to go back and change a value or add a new income type, this action will ensure that any previous values entered that the user then cleared out are cleared out in the stored data as well.
+If they then decide to go back and change a value or add a new income type, this action will ensure that any previous values entered by the user are cleared out in the stored data as well.

 #### UpdatePersonalInfoDates